Casa Bonita: Cliff Divers

+Arcade

+The arcade features an interactive shooting gallery, which allows guests to shoot targets with an assortment of fake guns.
+It also contains various arcade games, which allow the guest to win tickets which can be used to buy prizes, and a root beer bar that sells mugs of root beer.
+There are also Casa Bonita branded pinball machines themed after the restaurant.

+Black Bart's Cave

+The cave is a dark tunnel that guests can walk through, featuring different lighted and animatronic scenes.
+The cave is styled as the hideout of Black Bart, who is also a roaming character that interacts with restaurant guests.
+At the end of the cave, a display shows Black Bart's treasure hoard.

+The Insanely Mysterious Sorsoro

+This comedic magic show is held in a theater with a stage, across from the cliff diver pool.
+Sorsoro is a silent, masked magician, who also pulls audience members onto the stage to assist with tricks.

+Puppet Show

+The puppet show is performed in a theater adjacent to the entrance to Black Bart's Cave.
+The performers tell jokes in different voices and use hand puppets and marionettes to entertain the audience.

 Defunct locations

 Oklahoma City, Oklahoma

 The first Casa Bonita was opened in the summer of 1968 in Oklahoma City, at a time when Mexican food was considered a novelty in the area.
 The restaurant was located along U.S. Route 66 at the intersection of NW 39th and Portland.
 On opening, it featured themed rooms, including the Garden Room and El Pokey, a room themed as a Mexican jail.
 The Oklahoma City location closed in 1993.
 After housing other businesses, the building was demolished in 2015.

 Tulsa, Oklahoma

 The Tulsa location opened in 1971 near the intersection of 21st and Sheridan.
 The interior was designed to create the outdoor nighttime atmosphere of a Mexican village.
 Its various themed dining areas, with seating for over 500, included a village square with fountain, a 2-level lantern-lit cave, a tropical garden with 20 foot waterfall and stream, and a room resembling an aristocratic dining hall with a porch along with strolling mariachis.
-The Tulsa location also included a puppet and magic show theater, a video arcade, a working carousel, and a gift shop.
+The Tulsa location also included a puppet and magic show theater, a video arcade, a working carousel and a gift shop.

 It closed on September 30, 2005, due to a reported inability to reach suitable lease terms with the property owner.
 It was reopened, as Casa Viva, in May 2006 and then closed again in December 2007.
 In late July 2008, the restaurant, having been sold back to its previous owner group, reopened under the original Casa Bonita name.
 In February 2011, the restaurant failed to reopen after lengthy snowstorms hit Tulsa, and a sign on the door said it was closed for business.